mdn/curriculum/curriculum/3-extensions/5-security-and-privacy.md

 - Same-origin security

-  - Why this is important and fundamental to the web
+  - Why this is fundamental to the web

   - Ways of working around it safely, such as Cross-Origin Resource Sharing (CORS)